nimbus117/100-days-of-code/log.md

 ### R1D40 02/06/2018

 Working through the codecademy.com Learn CSS course.
 Finished the first section on selectors and the second section on the box model.

+### R1D41 10/06/2018

+Very sporadic over the last week and worked on some other things so rolling it all into one day.
+More practicing with git, particularly getting used to diffs and merge conflicts using vimdiff.
+Spent time learning and configuring (dotfiles) git, screen and vim on my laptop.[vimcasts.org](http://vimcasts.org) has been a great source of info for learning vim.
+Also worked through some more of the codecademy.com Learn CSS course.